-RAKLI has more than 220 members, which are Finland’s most prominent owners of residential and commercial properties and infrastructure, property investors, biggest cities, as well as construction clients.
+Rakli has more than 240 members, which are Finland’s most prominent owners of residential and commercial properties and infrastructure, property investors, biggest cities, as well as construction clients.
 The members represent both the private and the public sector.

-In addition, the association coordinates the activities of the Finnish Council of Shopping Centres, The Finnish Association of Student Housing Organisations SOA, the Finnish Association of Construction Management Companies and the Finnish Chapter of International Facility Management Association (IFMA Finland ry).
-RAKLI is also a member of a number of international organisations.
+In addition, the association coordinates the activities of the Finnish Council of Shopping Centres, The Finnish Association of Student Housing Organisations SOA and the Finnish Association of Construction Management Companies.
+Rakli is also a member of a number of international organisations.

 Our services include a real estate and construction newsletter which we send via email on Fridays (mostly in Finnish) and a member newsletter about 2-4 times a year.
 Our members can also have discounts on Suomen Tilaajavastuu services, certain training courses by Kiinko and seminars in which we are a partner.